 You’re not the first to be confused by the Australia Post list.
-Many believe it to be the definitive list of Australian suburb names, it isn’t, it’s a list of destinations Australia Post delivers items to, including bank lobbies, PO boxes locked bags and remote rural blocks, but it does include the “suburbs” most of us live in too!
+Many believe it to be the definitive list of Australian suburb names, it isn’t, it’s a list of destinations Australia Post delivers items to, including bank lobbies, PO boxes, locked bags and remote rural blocks, and the “suburbs” most of us live in too!
 Here’s some factual clarification.
 We’ve created a map which illustrates how the hierarchy of “names where people live and things get delivered to” works – click the image to go to the download page – it’s a bit too big for local storage.

 The main thing to note is that many sparsely populated satellite localities, or hamlets – small clusters of rural dwellings without their own shops, services or places of worship – have names (yellow halo names in the map), which often appear in the Australia Post list.
 However most residents of such localities would use the formal containing “suburb” name (white halo text) instead of / in addition to the hamlet name.